Frequently asked questions from students in Rhetoric courses.

 - Time Conflict with (CRN #)– You will get this message when the time of the course you tried to add conflicts with another.

 Unfortunately, we do NOT over-enroll any sections of Rhetoric.
 This is to protect the integrity of the learning process.
 Please continue to check sections for open seats during the open enrollment period.
 Similarly, we do NOT authorize late add requests.
+In our experience, students who miss the early weeks of class do not end up passing the class.

 First, review the Rhetoric departmental absence policy indicated in your course syllabus.
 Next, familiarize yourself with the Classroom Attendance policy outlined in the Student Code of Conduct: Article 5, Part 1.

 Academic Integrity cases are guided by the Student Code of conduct.
 First, familiarize yourself with the relevant sections of the student code: Article 1, Part 4.
 Then, contact your instructor.
-If the case has moved beyond that point, you can contact the Associate Director of Rhetoric about your case.
+If the case has moved beyond that point, contact the Associate Director of Rhetoric about your case.